-Avi Magidoff is an internationally known teacher of spirituality, Buddhism and acupuncture.
+Avi Magidoff is a teacher of spirituality, Buddhism and acupuncture.
 His teaching on Compassion and Education, one of his many profound teachings, can be seen in this TedX talk; many others are available here.
 As a student of Thich Nhat Hanh and Jeffrey Yuen for 25+ years, as well as many other teachers, Avi values the gift of compassion and non-dogmatism that he received from them.
 He also values the encouragement he received to find the teacher within.
 Avi maintains an acupuncture practice in New Hampshire and trains other acupuncturists worldwide.

 Avi’s profound teaching on the Psychology of Spiritual Groups can be found here.